An unemployed person may be eligible for UIB if they:

 - worked in at least 2 of the first 4 of the 5 most recent calendar quarters before the month of filing for UI;

-- earned and was paid at least $1,600 gross wages from an insured employer during the base period for his benefit year and earned and was paid at least a total of $440 gross wages in 3 of the 4 quarters excluding the quarter in which the earnings were
+- earned and was paid at least $1,600 gross wages from an insured employer during the base period for his benefit year and earned and was paid at least a total of $440 gross wages in 3 of the 4 quarters excluding the quarter in which the earnings were the highest; and

 - are able, willing, and available to accept employment.